So Bad (Paul McCartney song): Reception

 According to Beatle historians Chip Madinger and Mark Easter, the "sugary-sweet, almost unbearably coy lyrics and melody made for a song that was not particularly well received by fans or critics."
 Music journalist Rob Sheffield found the music to be incredibly beautiful but the lyrics to be "barely a first draft."
 Sheffield goes on to call it "an index of things Paul does better than anyone ever (write a melody, sing lovesick high notes, bat his eyes) but also the things he doesn't do well (make decisions about production, choose his supporting cast, finish the damn song)."

 Allmusic critic Stephen Thomas Erlewine said that Paul "gets a little sticky" on the song but says that "the melody saves him."
-Rolling Stone Magazine critic Parke Puterbaugh calls "So Bad" a "big [ballad] in the grand McCartney tradition" but says that it "leaves virtually no impression at all."
+Rolling Stone critic Parke Puterbaugh calls "So Bad" a "big [ballad] in the grand McCartney tradition" but says that it "leaves virtually no impression at all."
 PopMatters critic Jeff Strowe is less kind calling the song "Bee Gees-esque" but saying that McCartney "sullies his sterling songwriting reputation," and is particularly critical of the refrain of "Well it feels so good / Sometimes it feels so bad / This is worse than anything I’ve ever had."

 "So Bad" peaked at #23 on the Billboard Hot 100.
 It did slightly better in Canada, reaching the Top 20 of the RPM singles chart in Canada.
 It did even better on Adult Contemporary charts, reaching #3 in the US and #2 in Canada.